Uberi/Minetest-WorldEdit/Tutorial.md

 The "Set Nodes" function fills the region with whatever node you want.
 It is a region-oriented command, which means it works inside the WorldEdit region only.

-Now, try a few different variations on the node name, such as "torch", "cobble", and "water".
+Now, try a few different variations on the node name, such as "torch", "cobble", and "water source".

 Step 3: Position commands
 -------------------------